Languages & Literature Faculty

 Across Key Stage 3 students are expected to use an increasing variety of vocabulary with lots of reinforcement of grammatical structures in a large variety of different activities

-Year 7 – All students study French - Basics of language and how to use a dictionary, followed by a variety of topics including personal introductions, family, descriptions, describing a holiday in France
+Year 7 – All students will study either French OR Spanish - Basics of language and how to use a dictionary, followed by a variety of topics including personal introductions, family, descriptions, and school life

 Key Stage 4